 The Table You Build for Yourself

-But I won't pretend the table doesn't still hurt sometimes.
-Last month, a friend mentioned she and her husband were looking at condos in Savannah for their "next chapter."
+Last month, a buddy from college mentioned he and his wife were looking at places in Joshua Tree as a "weekend getaway investment."
 I nodded.
-I asked about the weather there.
-I said it sounded wonderful.
-And on the drive home, I cried—not because I wanted a condo in Savannah, but because I wanted to be the kind of person for whom the future was a place you moved toward instead of a thing you braced against.
+I asked about the market out there.
+I said it sounded great.
+And on the drive home along the PCH, I sat in silence—not because I wanted a place in Joshua Tree, but because I wanted to be the kind of person for whom the future was a place you moved toward instead of a thing you braced against.

 Research on socioeconomic status and social belonging suggests that financial disparities within close relationships erode trust and closeness not through conflict but through withdrawal—the person with less gradually shares less, participates less, and retreats into a curated version of themselves that feels safe but hollow.
-That's the real cost.
-Not the missing vacation.
-Not the renovation you can't afford.
-The real cost is the piece of yourself you learn to keep out of the conversation.

 I don't have a solution.
 I'm not sure there is one that doesn't require the people with more to develop a fluency they've never needed—a willingness to notice what isn't being said, to ask different questions, to stop treating financial planning as small talk.
-And it requires those of us with less to risk something enormous: honesty.
-The kind that people who give too much of themselves often find hardest to offer—not generosity toward others, but truth about themselves.

 I'm still learning.
-At sixty-nine, sitting at my small kitchen table with a bowl of lentil soup and the radio on low, I'm still learning that the loneliest part of not having enough was never the math.
-It was the silence I chose to keep, over and over, in rooms full of people who would have listened—if I'd ever found the words.
+At forty-four, sitting at my small kitchen table in Venice Beach with a bowl of lentil soup and the window open to the salt air, I'm still learning that the loneliest part of not having enough was never the math.